F1: Max Verstappen wins fourth straight title – DW – 11/24/2024

 F1: Max Verstappen wins fourth straight titleNovember 24, 2024

-The 27-year-old therefore follows Michael Schumacher, Lewis Hamilton, Juan Manuel Fangio, Sebastian Vettel and Alain Prost as the only men to claim four championships.
+The 27-year-old therefore follows Michael Schumacher, Lewis Hamilton, Juan Manuel Fangio, Sebastian Vettel and Alain Prost to claim four championships.

 "To stand here as a four-time world champion is something I never thought was possible," Verstappen said after the race.
 "At the moment I'm feeling relieved but also very proud.
 If you look to next year right now I think it's going to be a proper battle between a lot of cars, but I'm hungry."